InfuseAI/primehub-site/docs/concepts/designs/crd-schema.md

 ---
 id: crd-schema
 title: CRD Structural Schema
 ---

-From Kubernetes v1.15, CustomeResrouces(CR) is able to adopt a schema of Open API V3 validation by specifying it in a definition file.
+From Kubernetes v1.15, CustomResources(CR) is able to adopt a schema of Open API V3 validation by specifying it in a definition file.
 The schema is used to validate the JSON data during creation and updates so that it can prevent from invalid data, moreover, from malicious attacks.

 While in `apiextensions.k8s.io/v1beta1`, the definition of a structural schema is **optional**, whereas in `apiextensions.k8s.io/v1` it is **mandatory**.

 Please see [[KEP]20190425-structural-openapi](https://github.com/kubernetes/enhancements/blob/master/keps/sig-api-machinery/20190425-structural-openapi.md) for more detail.

 ## Structural Schema

 A schema is called **structural** if it obeys all of principles below:

 1. specifies a non-empty type (via `type` in OpenAPI) for the root, for each specified field of an object node (via `properties` or `additionalProperties` in OpenAPI) and for each item in an array node (via `items` in OpenAPI), with the exception of:

 - a node with `x-kubernetes-int-or-string: true`